 There are all sorts of options to make this fancier for serving if you’d like.
 You can sprinkle it with powdered sugar, drizzle it with a glaze, or even drizzle it with store-bought or homemade Paleo Salted Caramel.

 Fancy ice cream with your cake?
-Vanilla or dulce de leche ice cream would be an amazing sidekick.
+A scoop of vanilla ice cream or dulce de leche ice cream would be an amazing sidekick.

-In the meantime, I hope you enjoy this cake as much as we do!
+In the meantime, I hope you enjoy this fresh apple cake as much as we do!

 If you make this recipe, please feel free to share a photo on Instagram and tag @The.Roasted.Root!